HL7/davinci-pct/input/pagecontent/gfe_coordination_overview.md

     * If the contributor accepts the task, `Task.status` shall be changed to `accepted`.
     * If the contributor declines the task, `Task.status` shall be changed to `rejected` and the reason for the rejection should be placed in `Task.statusReason`.

 5. After each GFE Contributor has updated their respective [GFE Contributor Task](StructureDefinition-davinci-pct-gfe-contributor-task.html), the GFE Coordination Requester is notified of the changes (same process as step 3) and reviews the updates.
 If a GFE Contributor has rejected, the GFE Coordination Requester may choose to replace the contributor or cancel the entire request depending on the reason if one is provided in `Task.statusReason` (e.g. if a key participant is unable to participate due to a proposed date of service, the GFE Coordination Requester may wish to cancel the entire request and make a new request with a time that works for that participant).
+If the Coordination Requester creates a new set of Tasks that replaces this cancelled set, they may add a GFE Related Task extension to one or more of the new Tasks that references the appropriate cancelled tasks and has a code of replaces.
+(This may aid GFE Contributors in developing a new GFE Bundle as well as record keeping)

 6. After accepting a [GFE Contributor Task](StructureDefinition-davinci-pct-gfe-contributor-task.html), each GFE Contributor creates a [GFE Bundle](StructureDefinition-davinci-pct-gfe-bundle.html) with their good faith estimate (consisting of one or more GFE Claim resources) and any supporting resources.
 They then attach that bundle to their [GFE Contributor Task](StructureDefinition-davinci-pct-gfe-contributor-task.html), sets the status to `completed` and does an HTTP PUT operation to update the task.